ulysseskan/swagsurveycalc/README.md

 be fixed by using the MutationObserver API to watch for rare extendedSurvey nodes.
 This would have a small performance impact and bloat the code a bit, so I'm not going to do it unless there's a lot of actual demand.
+- [ ] Swagbucks added a new preference that shows SB per minute.
+If this pref is enabled, the hourly wage calculation is incorrect.
+I plan to fix this.

 ## Potential Improvements